RichardOkubo/DIO-Projects/BudgetSystemQuarkusKafka/README.md

 # Budget system using CQRS, Quarkus and Kafka

-Project developed during the live coding of professor [@wesleyfuchter](https://github.com/wesleyfuchter) in the _Inter Java Developer_ bootcamp on the _Digital Innovation One_ platform.

 ## About CQRS - Command Query Responsibility Segregation

 According with [Martin Folwer](https://martinfowler.com/bliki/CQRS.html)